casid/jte/DOCUMENTATION.md

 # jte Templates

-jte is a simple, yet powerful templating engine for Java.
-All jte templates are compiled to Java class files, meaning jte adds essentially zero overhead to your application.
+jte is a simple yet powerful templating engine for Java. jte compiles all templates into Java class files, adding essentially zero overhead to your application.
 All template files use the .jte file extension.

 ## Table of Contents